A simulation model investigation of neutron-oxygen inelastic scattering and subsequent nucleus deexcitation based on experimental data: Simulation

-Conversely, the default deexcitation model of \verb|BIC| and \verb|INCL++| consists primarily of G4Evaporation (for particle emission) and G4PhotonEvaporation (for gamma-ray emission), which are utilized in G4PreCompoundModel.
-The primary function of the model is to compute particle emission up to alpha particle based on the Weisskopf-Ewing model in the case of oxygen and carbon.
-It should be noted that there are alternative candidates of the deexcitation model available for \verb|INCL++|.
-ABLA++, a translation to C++ of the Fortran-based ABLA07, simulates the deexcitation by calculating the probabilities for emitting gamma-rays, neutrons, light-charged particles, and intermediate-mass fragments according to Weisskopf's formalism~\cite{abla}.
-Another candidate is NucDeEx~\cite{nucdeex}, recently developed as a nuclear deexcitation event generator for neutrino interactions and nucleon decays.
+Another candidate is NucDeEx~\cite{nucdeex, nucdeex_v2}, recently developed as a nuclear deexcitation event generator for neutrino interactions and nucleon decay.
 It has been demonstrated to manage particle emission in scenarios where excitation energy exceeds separation energy and multi-hole states, contingent on the branching ratios calculated by the TALYS code~\cite{talys}.
 TALYS employs the Hauser-Feshbach statistical model~\cite{hfmodel} to compute branching ratios considering angular momentum conservation, in contrast to other models based on the Weisskopf theory.
 Gamma-ray emission is called if the excitation energy is between the first excited state and the separation energy.
 The excited state and its branching ratio employed in NucDeEx are based on the experimental data, e.g., ${}^{15}\mathrm{N}^{*}$ and ${}^{11}\mathrm{B}^{*}$.
-In contrast, the branching ratio for ${}^{15}\mathrm{O}^{*}$ and ${}^{11}\mathrm{C}^{*}$ is assumed to be the same as that for ${}^{15}\mathrm{N}^{*}$ and ${}^{11}\mathrm{B}^{*}$.
+In contrast, the branching ratios for ${}^{15}\mathrm{O}^{*}$ and ${}^{11}\mathrm{C}^{*}$ are assumed to be the same as those for ${}^{15}\mathrm{N}^{*}$ and ${}^{11}\mathrm{B}^{*}$, respectively.
 This assumption is made in the context of isospin symmetry, except for the Coulomb potential difference between protons and neutrons, due to the absence of experimental data in this area.

 A summary of the combinations of intranuclear cascade and deexcitation models which we investigated is shown in Fig.~\ref{fig:models}.
-Note that neutron reactions below 20~MeV are managed by the \verb|G4ParticleHP|, enabling the high precision neutron transportation based on the evaluated nuclear database. \verb|G4NDL4.5| which primarily refers to ENDF/B-VII.1 was utilized in this study.
+Note that neutron reactions below 20~MeV are managed by G4ParticleHP, enabling the high precision neutron transportation based on the evaluated nuclear database.
+G4NDL4.5, which primarily refers to ENDF/B-VII.1, was utilized in this study.